THE SCRIPT IS EXHAUSTING.

 Radical Honesty

-The Credentials
+The Territory

 "Are you going to just sit there and listen?"

 Absolutely not.
 I am an active therapist.
 While I listen deeply, I also challenge, reframe, and give direct feedback.
 If you are looking for someone to just witness your pain, I might not be the best fit.
-If you are looking for someone to help you change it, we will get along great.
+If you are looking for someone to help you change your life, we will get along great.

 "Is it okay to laugh in therapy?"

 It is mandatory.
 Trauma is heavy; the healing doesn't have to be.
-I use humor as a tool to break tension and help us look at difficult truths without falling apart.
-We will do deep work, but we will also laugh—often in the same session.
+I use humor as a tool to break the tension and help us look at difficult truths without falling apart.
+We will do deep work, but we will also laugh—often in the exact same session.

 "Why do you share about yourself?"